FIL-Builders/fil-frame/README.md

    Uncomment the network you want to deploy to in the `SendMessage.deploy` function.
 You can find other gateway and gas service addresses [here](https://docs.axelar.dev/resources/testnet).

-8. Compile and Deploy the smart contracts:
+8. Compile and deploy the smart contracts:

    ```bash
    npx hardhat run scripts/deploy.ts --network <network>